-This wiki is maintained by the research labs of Matthew Keller and Luke Evans.
+This wiki is maintained by the Statistical Genetics research labs of at IBG - Keller, Evans, Friedman, Ehringer, Grotzinger, and others.
 We are a research group at the Institute for Behavioral Genetics at the University of Colorado Boulder.
 Our research includes

-Interested graduate students can apply to work with Matt or Luke or others through both the Behavioral Genetics program in the Psychology & Neuroscience Department or the Evolutionary Biology Department
+Interested graduate students can apply to work with faculty at IBG through both the Behavioral Genetics program in the Psychology & Neuroscience Department the Evolutionary Biology Department, or other departments.
+Graduate students must be accepted into a departmental graduate program, in addition to the IBG program.

 dev_con The “Developmental Consortium” is a budding longitudinal genetic association consortium effort.